Last updated on November 22nd, 2023.

 The full measurements and instructions you can find below on the recipe card.

 - Almond Paste and Almond extract.
-The almond paste gives the cake its beautiful and natural almond flavor in addition to the extract.
+The almond paste gives the cake its beautiful and natural almond flavor in addition to the extract, you can also make your own Homemade Almond Paste.
 Please do not mistake it for Marzipan.
 Marzipan is much sweeter and less flavorful.

 - Vanilla extract.
 To enhance the flavors.

 - All-purpose wheat flour.
 Bleached, unbleached all-purpose flour or cake flour is ok.